sectsect/google-spreadsheet-to-db/README.md

 ## Notes for Developer

+* This plugin saves Spreadsheet's data to the global area, not to each post.
+If you want to have Spredsheet data for individual posts, you can link data `ID` with custom fields.
 * The data is added and stored in the `wp_google_ss2db` table as a JSON-encoded array.

   <table>